All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Moving to semaglutide 1mg?
 Learn what to expect at this mid-range dose, how your body adjusts, and what changes patients typically notice.

-Semaglutide 1mg: What To Expect at This Dose
+Practical answer: Semaglutide 1mg: What To Expect

-If your physician has moved you up to semaglutide 1mg, you are entering the middle phase of the titration schedule.
+If your physician has moved you up to semaglutide 1mg, you're entering the middle phase of the titration schedule.
 By now, you have spent time at 0.25mg and 0.5mg, and your body has been adapting to the medication gradually.
 The 1mg dose is where many patients start to notice more meaningful changes in appetite, eating habits, and weight.

-This guide covers what the clinical research tells us about the 1mg dose, what changes you might notice, and how to navigate this phase of treatment.
+This guide covers what the clinical research tells us about the 1mg dose, what changes you might notice, and how to manage this phase of treatment.
 Your prescribing physician will tailor your plan to your specific health profile.

 Where 1mg Fits in the Dosing Schedule